ropensci/treedata.table/README.md

 The [`data.table` package](https://github.com/Rdatatable/data.table) enables high-performance extended functionality for data tables in R. `treedata.table` is a wrapper for `data.table` for phylogenetic analyses that matches a phylogeny to the data.table, and preserves matching during `data.table` operations.

+## Basic Installation

+If you just want to use the treedata.table package within R follow these instuctions run the following commands in R.

+library(devtools)
+install_github("uyedaj/treedata.table")